sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 #### Part 1
-During the boot, the process-reboot-cause processes the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and creates previous-reboot-cause.txt with the information.
+During the boot, the process-reboot-cause processes the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and creates previous-reboot-cause.txt with the information as it does currently.
-To save the history of the previous reboot-cause, `process-reboot-cause` will save the previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
+In addition to save the history of the previous reboot-cause, `process-reboot-cause` will save the previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
 And the file will be formatted to be parsed easily.

 The example shows the previous reboot-cause files stored in /host/reboot-cause/previous-reboot-cause/.